So you want to be a successful Fantasy Author?

 AI writers being advocated on an author’s blog.
 What the F**K. Ai writers are great for inspiration, for generating something different, for getting the juices flowing.
 Especially useful for writing lots of social media posts!

 A fast loading website with great content.
 Yes, I am working on the content;) But if you want to measure every aspect of your website and take your SEO to the next level.
 Check out SE Ranking.

 I use Generate Press as my go-to, no1 WordPress theme.
 Why?
 It is fast, possibly the fastest theme out there!
 That is not an empty promise, that’s a fact!
 Also, the code is clean and the support is amazing.
 Start your WordPress website off with a solid foundation.
 Grab https://robb.link/GeneratePress today.

-I have subscription and sign up options, not sent an email yet, but feel free to sign up.
+I have a subscription and sign up options, feel free to sign up.

 Probably the most important aspect of becoming a Fantasy Author in today’s Amazon dominated book world.
 Get ahead of the game with Publisher Rocket.
 I use it for my other books and WOW.